Selecting piezo products: Everything you need to know

 The accuracy of a position sensor represents the absolute deviation with respect to a calibrated, metrologically traceable standard.
 Sensor accuracy does not necessarily relate to sensor resolution.
 Sensor inaccuracy is mostly caused by the imperfectness of the sensor scale and by the alignment error of the sensor scale during assembly.
 The sensor accuracy error is to a great extent repetitive and can be compensated for by means of a lookup table.

-This is a tricky one and often misunderstood.
-You will typically find that these specs are much worse than the precision specs of actuator or stage.
+➜ This is a tricky one and often misunderstood.
+You will typically find that these specs are much worse than the precision specs of an actuator or stage.
 But this shouldn’t bother you too much, because the error is very repeatable, once the encoder is installed.
 Calibration of your system typically takes care of this.
 In 99% of the cases, this spec isn’t very important.

 Actuator / stage resolution (= minimal step size)